Velipetroll/GTA_VC_POTATO_EDITION_-reVC-/README.md

 ## 🎮 AI-Coded New Features Added

 * **Quick Save System (F6):** A seamless quick-save feature was injected into the main game loop (`Game.cpp`).
 Pressing F6 intercepts the keyboard input and safely triggers the official save menu (`m_bActivateSaveMenu`), pausing the game and allowing you to save anywhere without corrupting your file.
 * **True First-Person Camera (Vehicles):** Drive from Tommy's perspective!
-A dynamic first-person view has been fully programmed by AI, adjusting perfectly depending on the vehicle.
+A first-person view has been fully programmed by AI, adjusting perfectly depending on the vehicle.
 * **Crash-Proof Shielding:** AI patched texture destruction functions (Garbage Collection) to prevent unexpected engine crashes when loading new save files.

 ## Installation